María Romero Meneses: Beatification

-The beatification process started on 20 September 1988 once the Congregation for the Causes of Saints issued the nihil obstat to the cause and titled her as a Servant of God, which allowed for the diocesan process to span from 18 November 1988 until its closure on 6 May 1992; the C.C.S. validated the process on 8 January 1993 and then received the Positio in 1997 for inspection.
+The beatification process started on 20 September 1988 once the Congregation for the Causes of Saints issued the nihil obstat to the cause and titled her as a Servant of God.
+The Congregation for the Causes of Saints validated the process on 8 January 1993 and received the positio in 1997.

-Theologians approved the cause on 7 March 2000 and the C.C.S. did so as well on 3 October 2000.
-She was named as Venerable on 18 December 2000 after Pope John Paul II approved that she had lived a life of heroic virtue.
-The process for investigating a miracle spanned from 1997 until 1998 and was validated on 9 October 1998 which allowed for a medical board to approve it on 30 March 2000 and theologians to do so as well on 30 January 2001; the C.C.S. issued their approval on 3 April 2001 which led to the pope granting final approval on 24 April 2001.
-John Paul II beatified Romero on 14 April 2002 in Saint Peter's Square.
-Romero was the first individual born in Central America to be beatified.

-The current postulator for this cause is the Rev. Pierluigi Cameroni.
+Romero Meneses was named as venerable on 18 December 2000 after Pope John Paul II approved that she had lived a life of heroic virtue.
+The process for investigating a miracle was approved on 3 April 2001.
+John Paul II beatified Romero Meneses on 14 April 2002 in Saint Peter's Square.
+She was the first individual born in Central America to be beatified.
+The postulator for this cause is Pierluigi Cameroni.